Where to Stay in Brisbane First Time: 7 Best Areas

 Stay in Petrie Terrace if you love to watch sport, you enjoy outdoor space, you want great bars and restaurants, you don’t mind not being central, you don’t mind being away from the main attractions.

-Best places to stay near Petrie Terrace:
+Best places to stay near Petrie Terrace for first-timers:

 If you’re looking for a quieter, more relaxed spot to visit in Brisbane, then you should head to New Farm.
 A leafy and peaceful suburb, New Farm is the perfect place to relax.